Mohamed-squared/Physics-test/chapters.md

 E. $10^{-12}$ s
 ans: B

-3.The SI standard of length is based on:
+3. The SI standard of length is based on:
 A.the distance from the north pole to the equator along a meridian passing through Paris B.wavelength of light emitted by $\mathrm{Hg}^{198}$ C.wavelength of light emitted by $Kr^{86}$